EXCERPTS FROM ALL MANNER OF THINGS: perspectives for young people on Sex, Self, Relationship, & Life

 I’d find any opportunity to just be around him.

 Similarly, when we feel sexual energy, it usually has nothing to do with being in crush.

 My parents had a small bowl which had a hand painted picture of two Dutch children kissing on it.
 When I was around 8 or 9, I remember showing it to a friend’s brother and asking him if he wanted to do that with me, as in kiss.

 I didn’t have a crush on him, but I was really interested in the feelings the picture turned on in my body.

 ·Leading up to and during puberty, what changes?

 We know sexual energy gets much stronger.

-Usually it's also when we're sexualized, and when liking people and having a boyfriend or girlfriend becomes a more accepted part of what we do.
+Usually it's also when we're sexualized, and when liking people, being sexual, and having a boyfriend or girlfriend becomes a more accepted part of what we do.

 ·When we start liking people because we’re ‘old enough’, does it change how we think or behave?